The multi-dimensional halo assembly bias can be preserved when enhancing halo properties with HALOSCOPE: Effect of halo properties on galaxy clustering

-We have produced three pairs of galaxy catalogues, based on either the HR, LR or the LR$+$\hs haloes.
-For each pair of catalogues, we have one with the negative set of assembly bias parameters ({\it -ve AB}) and the other with the positive set of assembly bias parameters ({\it +ve AB}).
-Figure~\ref{fig:hod} shows the how the halo occupation distribution of the central galaxies is similar for the catalogues with {\it -ve AB} and {\it +ve AB}, we can find same results in the other catalogs also.
-The difference between the two populations occurs in how the secondary halo properties are preferentially populated in the central galaxy population, while the negative set of assembly bias parameters preferentially chooses to populate central galaxies in more concentrated, larger spin and ellipsoidal shapes, the negative set of assembly bias parameters preferentially populates spherical, less concentrated and less spin haloes with central galaxies.
+We have created three pairs of galaxy catalogues, based on the HR, LR, or LR$+$\hs haloes.
+For each pair of catalogues, we have one with the negative set of AB parameters ({-ve AB}) and the other with the positive set of AB parameters ({+ve AB}).
+The average HOD is similar for the two model galaxy catalogues (Fig. \ref{fig:hod}), independently of the halo catalogue used.
+Catalogues produced with either a {-ve AB} or a {+ve AB} model, have similar distributions of central galaxies as a function of halo mass.

+The difference between the two sets of catalogues, with {-ve AB} or {+ve AB}, lie on the distribution of galaxies as a function of secondary halo properties.
+Central galaxies from the {-ve AB} catalogue are preferentially hosted by haloes that are less concentrated, have smaller spins and more spherical shapes, than those from the {+ve AB} catalogue.
+We expect these differences to propagate into the clustering of model galaxies.